How it works

 3) Aging and cellular decline

-4) The fibroblast solution (proven concept)
+4) The fibroblast solution

 5) Our advantage: long-term preservation

-6) Today’s service and tomorrow’s reinjection
+6) Today’s service and tomorrow’s options

 7) Why it matters